viniciusban/viniciusban.github.io/resume.md

 Github repos: <http://github.com/viniciusban>

-An text mode interface editor, written in C, generating source code in Pascal and in C.
+A text mode interface editor, written in C, generating source code in Pascal and in C.